pachyderm/docs/content/2.2.x/deploy-manage/manage/s3gateway/deploy-s3gateway-sidecar.md

     Note that this use case of the S3 Gateway differs from the [Global use case](index.md).
 The latter runs directly on the `pachd` pod and exists independently and outside of any pipeline lifecycle.
     The *"Sidecar S3 Gateway"* (also referred to as *"S3 Enabled Pipelines"*), on the other hand, is a separate S3 gateway instance **running in a `sidecar` container in the `pipeline worker` pod**.

-!!!
-Warning "Maintaining data provenance"
+{{% notice warning %}}
+Maintaining data provenance

-    For example, if a Kubeflow pipeline were to read and write data from a Pachyderm repo directly through the global S3 gateway, Pachyderm would not be able to maintain data provenance
-    (the alteration of the data in the updated repo could not be traced back to any given job/input commit).
+For example, if a Kubeflow pipeline were to read and write data from a Pachyderm repo directly through the global S3 gateway, Pachyderm would not be able to maintain data provenance (the alteration of the data in the updated repo could not be traced back to any given job/input commit).

 Using an S3-enabled pipeline, Pachyderm will control the flow and the same Kubeflow code will now be part of Pachyderm's job execution, thus maintaining proper data provenance.
+{{% /notice %}}

 The S3 gateway sidecar instance is created together with the pipeline and shut down when the pipeline is destroyed.